determined-ai/determined/docs/model-hub-library/transformers/tutorial.rst

    tokenizer, and model objects.
 See qa_beam_search_trial.py_ for an example of a trial directly calling transformers methods.

-Building the optimizer and LR scheduler
+Build the optimizer and LR scheduler
 =======================================

 The :py:meth:`model_Hub.huggingface.BaseTransformerTrial.__init__` also parses the hyperparameters